greglobinski/gatsby-starter-base/README.md

 ### Advanced usage

-If you want to install any other version of the starter than `master` you need another procedure, you need to clone the repo.
+If you want to install any other version of the starter than `master` you need a different procedure, you need to clone the repo.

 > If you know what you do you can of course clone the original repo.
 But if you not please fork it first.

 Log in to your Github account.
-Open the [repo](https://github.com/greglobinski/gatsby-starter-base) page and click **Fork** button in the top right corrner.
+Open the [repo](https://github.com/greglobinski/gatsby-starter-base) page and click **Fork** button in the top right corner.
 Then open the page of your forked repo - https://github.com/[yourgithubname]/gatsby-starter-base - and get the link from the green **Clone or download** button.

 ```
 git clone [URL_OF_YOUR_FORKED_REPOSITORY] [NEW_DIRECTORY_FOR_YOUR_SITE]

 cd [NEW_DIRECTORY_FOR_YOUR_SITE]
 ```
-Now list branches of the repo
+Now list branches of the repo.

 ```
 git branch -a
 ```
 You will see a list of branches but only one is traced locally - `master`.
-Let's assumme that you want to install the `minimal` version.
+Let's assume that you want to install the `minimal` version.
 You have to tell git to trace the branch.

 ```
 git checkout --track -b minimal origin/minimal